 I have twice enjoyed the San Miguel Food Tours in San Miguel de Allende, MX.
 On my last tour, my guide mentioned that they also owed Vallarta Food Tours.
 So when I found that I was going to be there with friends, I suggested that we try one of their food tasting and cultural walking tours.
 We chose the Original Downtown Vallarta Food Tour.
-They offer six different group tours as well as private tours.
+They offer a number of different group tours as well as private tours.
 I like trying street food, but am always concerned about food safety.
 I found that by taking a tour like this that the spots are heavily vetted, which gives me great comfort.

 I thought the experience was really outstanding and I really enjoyed getting into the neighborhoods and away from the tourists at the beach.
 The tour included nine tasting locations.
 Many were included in the oldest part of the city, the Zona Romantica in the Colonia Emiliano Zapata.
 I would definitely go back to all of them again on my own.
 The list included:

 Tacos Robles: Established in 1986, at 48380 Calle Constitución, Emiliano Zapata, this is a small casual spot that features their own beef and goat tacos.
 I really loved trying the goat tacos!!
 Go early as once they run out of meat for the day, they close.